pokeball99/awesome-minecraft/README.md

 - [Wurst](https://www.wurst-client.tk/) - A big and mature competitor in the world of modded clients, this one packs many hacks and client-side commands along with a nice management interface.
 Also supports additional mods. *1.8.8*
 - [KiLO](https://kiloclient.com/) - A newer but high-quality modded client without hacks (fair play).
 This one specializes in the UI/UX and integration department. *1.8.8*
 - [Wolfram](http://shadowspl0it.com/) - Another hacked client known as the "best client" for Minecraft which has a very good GUI, NoCheatPlus bypassing, and many hacks. *1.8.8*
+- [Xenon](http://www.minecrafthackedclients.com/xenon/) - The Xenon Hacked Client, by the Ownage Development Team, is a client designed with the user in mind.
+With an ultra-premium theme, exclusive hacks, uber flexibility, dirty underwear and next-generation mods, Xenon really stands apart in the crowd. *1.8.x*

 ##Resource Packs